Japanese Words in Taiwanese

 "o-baa-san" - older woman or aunt; "o-ji-san" - older man or uncle; and "ok-san" - married woman

 3. Means of Transportation:

 "o-to-bai" - motorcycle; "to-lak-ku" - truck; "ba-su" - bus; and "ta-ku-si" - taxi

 "ne-ku-tai" - necktie; "wai-sjat-su" - shirt; "ka-ten" - curtain; "su-li-pa" - slipper; "tau-lu" - towel; "mat-chi" - match; "lai-ta" - lighter; "lo-lai-ba" - screwdriver; "la-chio" - radio; "ka-me-la" - camera; and "tan-su" - closet

 5. Miscellaneous Words:

 In the future the Taiwanese language will continue to borrow many English words directly or through Japanese.
-Hopefully, this hub will give the reader a feeling for the origins of the Taiwanese language.
+Hopefully, this article will give the reader a feeling for the origins of the Taiwanese language.

 Another Hub Related to Taiwanese